KaiiB/KaiiB/README.md

 <div>
   <h2>About me</h2>
   Currently an undergraduate data science student at UC San Diego.
-Most of my academic and extracurricular work is done through my school affiliated GitHub, but I'm doing my best to merge as much as I can to this one!
+Most of my academic and extracurricular work is done through my school affiliated GitHub, but I'm doing my best to merge as much as I can to this one.
 If you want to check out more of my projects and code, feel free to explore.

   <h2>Connect with me</h2>
   <a href = 'https://www.linkedin.com/in/Kaii-Bijlani/'>